tjhorner/transit-tracker-api/README.md

 - [GTFS / GTFS-realtime](https://gtfs.org/documentation/overview/)
 - [OneBusAway](https://developer.onebusaway.org/)

 Most transit agencies will support GTFS.
-A good website to source GTFS feeds from is [Transitland](https://www.transit.land/operators).
+[Transitland](https://www.transit.land/operators) keeps an index of all known GTFS/GTFS-rt feeds, so you can use that to find the feed URL for yours.

+> [!NOTE]
+> Not all parts of the GTFS specification are supported.
+For example, [`frequencies.txt`](https://gtfs.org/documentation/schedule/reference/#frequenciestxt) is not supported, so if your transit agency uses it you will see incorrect or missing trips.
+PRs are welcome to add support for more GTFS features.

 You can create a `feeds.yaml` in the working directory, or provide it as a `FEEDS_CONFIG` environment variable.
 Here is an example configuration: